-We are accepting new recruits for the autumn term and would love to hear from you.
+We are accepting new recruits and would love to hear from you.

-If you are a new recruit and would like to make an enquiry about joining Spectrum Youth Theatre or any of our youth activities/classes please contact Ellie Mills, Participation Manager.
+If you are a new recruit and would like to make an enquiry about joining Spectrum Youth Theatre please contact Sarah Schofield.

 Between September 2017 and March 2018, the youth theatre was led by Dylan Tate (Director) and Ellie Mills (Designer).
 They worked on futuristic themes to create a devised play called It’s Not the End of the World: ABOVE.
 This was presented as a double bill with It’s Not the End of the World: BELOW, devised and presented by Little Angel Youth Theatre.
 These shows were premiered at the Pauline Quirke Academy on 23 and 24 March 2018.

 This is a perfect club for artists, model builders, designers, problem solvers, puppeteers, performers and people with big imaginations or a quirky take on life.
 We observe life and create fantastic stories about things that matter to us.